nejukmaster/ProjectA/ProjectA/Assets/Postprocessing/CharacterOuline/README.md

 Priority: Set the rendering order of the camera.
 Set it to -1 to render before the main camera.

 Depth Texture: Decide whether to use Depth Texture.
-I will use DepthNormal to draw the outline, so I will choose "On".
+Since I will use DepthNormal to draw the outline, so I will choose "On".

 Culling Mask: Determines which layer to render.
 Let's choose the "Character" layer.

 Now, CharacterCam has been set up to create a character outline mask.
-What we're going to do now is create an outline mask with CharacterCam's DepthNormal and a post-processing shader that applies it to the main camera.
+What we're going to do now is creating an outline mask with CharacterCam's DepthNormal and a post-processing shader that applies it to the main camera.

 ### Outline Mask